 Mobile-Friendly Website Design

 Since most voice searches are done on mobile devices like smartphones, and since search engines now analyze web pages for visibility according to their support for mobile devices, polishing your website’s design for mobile-friendliness is at the top of the list.
 In addition to providing fast-loading pages and adaptive or responsive page design that automatically adjust for the display on each user’s device, you should check that there are no “intrusive interstitials” like pop-ups blocking any of the text on the landing page for mobile users.
 Make sure that users can find your contact information without having to scroll, and, if possible, without having to click, though a single button leading to a page with physical and email addresses and business hours will also work.

 When people make text-based searches, they tend to use short phrases or single words.
 When people make voice searches, though, they tend to use natural speech, as if they were asking a real person a question.
 “Where’s the nearest dry cleaners?”
 “How long do I bake chicken?”
 “Is it okay that my dog just ate three pieces of chocolate?”

 Web content that’s written the way people actually speak and includes natural variations on keywords and queries are more likely to answer those conversation-style questions best and increase your visibility in search engine results.

 Claim & Correct Your Local Business Directory Listings

-Voice search is an important factor in effective SEO and promoting a local business, and fine-tuning your online presence to increase your visibility to mobile users is as close to a sure bet as you’ll ever find in the world of digital marketing.
+Ensuring your customers can search by voice is an important factor in effective SEO and promoting local business, and fine-tuning your online presence to increase your visibility to mobile users is as close to a sure bet as you’ll ever find in the world of digital marketing.